farmOS/farmOS-aggregator/docs/deployment.md

       - Configure `SMTP_` variables to configure sending emails from the Aggregator.
     - Configure Aggregator Settings:
        - These settings are used to configure both the `backend` and `frontend` images at run-time.
-See _configuring an aggregator_ (TODO: Document configuration) for more documentation on each variable.
+See [configuring an aggregator](./configuration.md) for documentation on available configurations.

 2. Setup the `docker-compose` file
     - Download the template docker-compose file provided in the GitHub